mingshanhee/mingshan.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Multimodal
-  - Computational Linguistics
+  - Computational Social Science
   - Explainable Artificial Intelligence
+  - Multimodal Analysis

 # Education to show in About widget
 education: